- Docs

 To start up the app in its initial state, run

-npm run insecure
+bashnpm run insecure

-This will automatically open up a new tab on your browser and point to the demo application running on localhost:3000.
+This will automatically open up a new tab on your browser and point to the demo application running on localhost:3000

 Our mission

 Our mission is to develop an application for Captain James T. Kirk of the Starship Enterprise.
 When the Enterprise explores a new planet, Captain Kirk selects crewmembers to visit the planet surface.
-These crewmembers make up the away-team.
-Kirk needs to be able to send the away-team orders without having the commands be seen by adversaries.
+These crewmembers make up the away-team

-So that Romulans and Klingons do not intercept my commands and kill us.
+As the captain of the Starship Enterprise, I want a way to securely share commands with my away team, So that Romulans and Klingons do not intercept my commands and kill us.

-When you load the application for the first time, you will be logged in as Captain Kirk and an away-team group with Captain Kirk as a member is created behind the scenes.
-We’ll start first by creating our first order.
+When you load the application for the first time, you will be logged in as Captain Kirk and an away-team

 Creating Our First Order